flutter/flutter/.github/PULL_REQUEST_TEMPLATE.md

 ## Description

-Replace this paragraph with a description of what this PR is doing.
-Include links to relevant issues.
+*Replace this paragraph with a description of what this PR is doing.
 If you're modifying existing behavior, describe the existing behavior, how this PR is changing it, and what motivated the change.
-If you're changing visual properties, consider including before/after screenshots (and runnable code snippets to reproduce them).
+If you're changing visual properties, consider including before/after screenshots (and runnable code snippets to reproduce them).*

+## Related issues Issues

+*Replace this paragraph with a list of issues related to this PR from our [issue database].
+Indicate, which of these issues are resolved or fixed by this PR.*

 ## Checklist